 Developing an app?
 First, you've got one major decision to make: iOS or Android?
 Good question.
 With a combined global market share of 99.6%, competition between these two operating systems has intensified into an increasingly narrow “two-horse race.”

 While the App Store and Google Play each have their pros and cons, they are often compared in monetary value based on users’ app purchases.
 Since developers want to develop apps that generate revenue, it's important to recognize which operating system supports the most app buys.
-It’s perhaps no surprise, but recent reports indicate that on average iPhone apps make 75% more money than their Android counterparts, despite the Google Play market share being four times that of iOS.
+It’s perhaps no surprise, but recent reports indicate that on average iOS apps make 80% more money than their Android counterparts.

 So, now the big question is why do iPhone users spend more on apps than Android users?

 Device Engagement and Demographics

 First off, let's discuss engagement.
-According to Experian, a global information services group, iPhone users spend 26 more minutes a day on their devices in comparison with Android users.
-They also spend more on mobile commerce on their iPhones.
+According to a survey conducted by OnePoll, a leading crowdsourced shopping platform, iPhone users spend an hour more a day on their devices in comparison with Android users.

 Now let's compare this to Android, where the diversity of devices from budget phones to high-end offerings attracts different types of users, with varying engagement levels in usage.
 On average, Android users are more price-conscious, in fact price is the greatest contributing factor towards choosing an Android phone in the first place.